aarossig/aarossig.net/content/about/index.md

 and companion [YouTube channel](http://youtube.com/c/TheResistorNetwork).
 When I decide that a project is large or interesting enough to warrant a blog post, I will post over there.
-This website captures smaller projects, one-liners, photos of interesting projects and more.<br>
+This website captures smaller projects, one-liners, photos of interesting projects and more.

+{{< image src="images/about/aarossig-workshop.jpg"
+    alt="My personal workshop, restoring a vintage PC" >}}

 ## Career